ZhimingZhou/zhimingzhou.github.io/index.md

   \[[Code1](https://github.com/ZhimingZhou/AdaShift-LGANs-MaxGP-refactored)\]
   \[[Code2](https://github.com/ZhimingZhou/LGANs-for-reproduce)\]
   \[[Code3](https://github.com/ZhimingZhou/MaxGP-MaxAL-for-reproduce)\]
-- <details><summary>Click to expand a brief introduction.</summary>We study the cause of training instability of GANs from the perspective of optimal discriminative function and demonstrate its superiority against the divergence perspective.
-Under a generalized formulation of GANs, we show that: (1) GANs with unrestricted discriminative function space generally does not guarantee its convergence, suffering from a *gradient uninformativeness issue*; (2) Lipschitz regularization on the discriminative function can generally resolve this issue and guarantee the convergence of GANs, leading to a new family of GANs named Lipschitz GANs.
+- <details><summary>Click to expand a brief introduction.</summary>We study the cause of training instability of GANs from the perspective of optimal discriminative function.
+Under a generalized formulation of GANs, we show that: (1) GANs with unregularized discriminative function space generally does not guarantee its convergence, suffering from a *gradient uninformativeness issue*; (2) Lipschitz regularization in the discriminative function space can generally resolve this issue and guarantee the convergence of GANs.
+This leads to a new family of GANs named Lipschitz GANs.
 All tested instances of this family consistently outperform WGANs in experiments.</details>

 AdaShift: Decorrelation and Convergence of Adaptive Learning Rate Methods.
 - **Zhiming Zhou**\*, Qingru Zhang\*, Guansong Lu, [Hongwei Wang](https://cs.stanford.edu/~hongweiw/), [Weinan Zhang](http://wnzhang.net/), [Yong Yu](http://apex.sjtu.edu.cn/members/yyu).